GhostWriters/DockSTARTer/README.md

   sudo reboot
   ```

-- Pacman Systems (Arch, Manjaro, EndeavourOS, etc)
+- Pacman Systems (Arch, Manjaro, EndeavourOS, etc.)

   > Note that systems with the `pacman` package manager will not install `docker` via the [https://get.docker.com](https://get.docker.com) script that is used for other distros.
-The instructions below provide information on installing all required packages manually prior to installing DockSTARTer.
+The instructions below provide information on installing all the required packages manually before installing DockSTARTer.

   ```bash
   sudo pacman -Sy curl docker git